 What hours are you open?
 Does your office close for lunch?

 The Calhoun County Commissioner of License Offices in Anniston and Piedmont are open from 8:00 am - 4:30 pm on Mondays thru Fridays, excluding holidays.
 For the complete holiday schedule, click here.
-The Anniston office does not close for lunch, however, the Piedmont Annex does close for lunch from 11:30-12:30.
+The Anniston office does not close for lunch, however, the Piedmont Annex and the Alexandria office do close for lunch from 11:30-12:30.

 I am paying by check for a new title and registration at the Calhoun County Commissioner of License Office.
 Who should my check be made payable to?